To change your logo go to the 'Page Master' under the 'Design' menu

 More or less anywhere you are likely to find hotels and pubs with live Scottish music (and loads more with horrible musac).
 There are too many to list and anyway they keep changing what they do and when.
 There is no particular one that I am knowledgeable enough to recommend but there are a couple of festivals in September - one on Colonsay and the other on Jura.
 And Islay has a jazz festival, also in September, which sounds fun.
-And there is the Islay Festival of Music and Malt in late May every year.
+And there is the Islay Festival of Malt and Music in late May every year.
 As festivals are all the rage for pulling in the tourists I imagine there will be more and more as the years go by.

-I imagine most boaties would not be wanting to go to the cinema unless the weather was really really horrible, and anyway there are very few to go to.
-The Phoenix (apt name) cinema in Oban has reopened after a massive fund raising effort.
+I presume most boaties would not be wanting to go to the cinema unless the weather was really really horrible, and anyway there are very few to go to.
+The Phoenix (apt name) cinema in Oban has reopened after a massive fund-raising effort.
 Tiree may still have a community cinema which is struggling, in Crossapol Bay which is too far to walk from any of the anchorages.

 I have only once managed to catch the mobile Screen Machine.
 Since 1998 it has served a very useful purpose indeed, and surely should be supported, because it travels on a truck around various locations in the Highlands and Islands including Tobermory and Gigha.
 It's the only fulltime self-contained mobile cinema in the UK.

-if you are into films you must also look at Scotland the Movie Location Guide which tells you were various scenes were set in the many movies which have used Scotland as the backdrop from the 39 Steps to Harry Potter to Braveheart and more recently Skyfall (that is the last but one James Bond if you live on another planet).
-Visit Scotland got in on the act in 2015 with their rather 'gushing' website featuring films showing off Scotland and encouraging tourists to visit.
+if you are into films you must also look at Scotland the Movie Location Guide which tells you were various scenes were set in the many movies which have used Scotland as the backdrop from the 39 Steps to Harry Potter to Braveheart and more recently Skyfall (a James Bond film if you live on another planet).
+Visit Scotland got in on the act in 2015 with their rather 'gushing' website featuring films showing off Scotland and encouraging tourists to visit (the downside is gross overcrowding).

 I think there is only one theatre, and it is wonderful — the Mull Theatre just out of Tobermory.
 Go there.